-Within the corporate business, ADNOC Distribution maintained its strong position in Abu Dhabi and increased its focus on gaining market share in Dubai and the Northern Emirates.
+Within the corporate business, ADNOC Distribution maintained its strong position in

 GASOIL AND GASOLINE

 The Gasoil fuel market remained competitive in 2022, amid an aggressive pricing environment.
 The grey market - off-spec products from unauthorized sources - continued to partially impact the Company's corporate sales.
 However, ADNOC Distribution has increasingly benefited from a gradual elimination of the grey market in the UAE.